There are thousands of B2B sales books out there. It seems everyone’s writing sales books, and not all sales books will help you.

-Here are a whole bunch of books that’ll keep you busy until well into next year.
+Here are a whole bunch of the best sales books to read until well into next year.

 1. Secrets of Closing the Sale